 What we are looking for BA Fashion Design is for the talented, self-motivated fashion enthusiast.
-Spirited, informed and mature enough to commit to a course that is demanding in its breadth and depth, you will thrive in the creative atmosphere that has spawned many of fashion's brightest talents.
-In this fast- moving global industry it takes hard work, flexibility and
+Spirited, informed and mature enou- to commit to a course that is demanding in its breadth a depth, you will thrive in the creative atmosphere that ha spawned many of fashion's brightest talents.
+In this fast moving global industry it takes hard work, flexibility and passion to succeed. --